-Table 32.
+Table 33.
 Setup Utility - Memory Configuration Screen Fields

-Setup Item Options Comments Total Memory Information only.
-The amount of memory available in the system in the form of installed DDR3 DIMMs in units of GB.
-Effective Memory Information only.
-The amount of memory available to the operating system in MB or GB.
-The Effective Memory is the difference between the Total Physical Memory and the sum of all memory reserved for internal usage, RAS redundancy and SMRAM.
-This difference includes the sum of all DDR3 DIMMs that failed Memory BIST during POST, or were disabled by the BIOS during memory discovery phase to optimize memory configuration.
-Current Independent Channel Displays one of the following: Configuration Mirror Lockstep Independent Channel - DIMMs are operating in Independent Channel Mode, the default configuration when there is no RAS Mode configured.
+Setup Item Options Help Text Comments Total Memory <total memory<br="" physical="">Installed in System></total> Information only.
+Displays the amount of memory available in the system in the form of installed DDR3 DIMMs, in units of GB.
+Effective Memory <total effective="" memory=""></total> Information only.
+Displays the amount of memory available to the OS in MB or GB.
+The Effective Memory is the Total Physical Memory minus the sum of all memory reserved for internal usage, RAS redundancy, and SMRAM.
+Note : Some server operating systems do not display the total physical memory installed.
+Current Configuration Independent Channel Mirror Information only.
+Displays one of the following: Rank Sparing Lockstep Independent Channel - DIMMs are operating in Independent Channel Mode, the default configuration when there is no RAS Mode configured.
 Mirror - Mirroring RAS Mode has been configured and is operational.
-Lockstep - Lockstep RAS Mode has been configured and is operational Current Memory Information only.
-Displays the speed the memory is running at.
-Speed information only.
-Displays the speed the memory is furning at.
-Memory Operating Speed Selection Auto 800 1066 1333 1600 Allows the user to select a specific speed at which memory will operate.
+Rank Sparing - Rank Sparing RAS Mode has been configured and is operational.
+Lockstep - Lockstep RAS Mode has been configured and is operational.
+Current Memory Speed <operational in="" memory="" mt="" s="" speed=""></operational> Information only.
+Displays the speed in MT/s at which the memory is currently running.
+The supported memory speeds are 800 MT/s, 1066 MT/s, 1333 MT/s, and 1600 MT/s.
+The actual memory speed capability depends on the memory configuration.

+Setup Item Options Help Text Comments Memory Operating Speed Selection Auto 800 1066 1333 1600 Force specific Memory Operating Speed or use Auto setting.
+Allows the user to select a specific speed at which memory will operate.
 Only speeds that are legitimate are available, that is, the user can only specify speeds less than or equal to the auto-selected Memory Operating Speed.
 The default Auto setting will select the highest achievable Memory Operating Speed consistent with the DIMMs and processors installed.
-Note: 1867 and 1600LV are supported only when Memory SPD 1867 Override is enabled.
-Memory SPD Override Enable Disable When enabled, it extends the platform's capability to support higher Memory Frequency to 1867MHz DIMM and 1600MHz LVDIMM with Intel® S2600 family processors.
-Patrol Scrub Enabled Disabled When enabled, Patrol Scrub is initialized to read through all of memory in a 24-hour period, correcting any Correctable ECC Errors it encounters by writing back the corrected data to memory.
-Demand Scrub Enabled Disabled When enabled, Demand Scrub automatically corrects a Correctable ECC Error encountered during a fetch from memory by writing back the corrected data to memory.
-Correctable Error Threshold 20 10 5 All None Specifies how many Correctable Errors must occur before triggering the logging of a SEL Correctable Error Event.
+The 1600 MT/s memory speed is available only on certain models.
+Memory SPD Override Enabled Disabled When enabled, it extends the platform's capability to support higher Memory Frequency than the POR Settings with the Intel® S1600/S2600/S4600 family Processors.
+Disabling it keeps the POR settings.
+Patrol Scrub Enabled Disabled When enabled, performs periodic checks on memory cells and proactively walks through populated memory space, to seek and correct soft ECC errors.
+When enabled, Patrol Scrub is initialized to read through all of memory in a 24-hour period, correcting any Correctable ECC Errors it encounters by writing back the corrected data to memory.
+Demand Scrub Enabled Disabled When enabled, executes when an ECC error is encountered during a normal read/write of data and corrects that data.
+When enabled, Demand Scrub automatically corrects a Correctable ECC Error encountered during a fetch from memory by writing back the corrected data to memory.
+Correctable Error Threshold 20 10 5 All None Threshold value for logging Correctable Errors (CE) - Threshold of 10 (default) logs 10th CE.
+"All" logs every CE and "None" means no CE logging.
+All and None are not valid with Rank Sparing.
+Specifies how many Correctable Errors must occur before triggering the logging of a SEL Correctable Error Event.
 Only the first threshold crossing is logged, unless "All" is selected.
 "All" causes every CE that occurs to be logged.
 "None" suppresses CE logging completely.
-Memory Power Optimized Performance Optimized Power Optimized